-- 11.01 Storerooms are responsible for insulating gloves in the storerooms and employees are responsible for insulating gloves which they have in the field.
+- 11.01 Storekeepers are responsible for insulating gloves in the storerooms and employees are responsible for insulating gloves which they have in the field.
 The dates of "Return for Tests" are stamped upon the backs of the gloves and in the space on the boxes provided for that purpose. - 11.02 Employees shall see that gloves in the field are returned to the storeroom or office prior to the "Return for Test" date.
-Replacement gloves shall be available before returning the gloves to be tested. - 11.03 Storerooms shall see that all gloves in their possession are returned for inspection on the dates indicated to the Western Electric Branch House or other authorized inspection agency.
+Replacement gloves shall be available before returning the gloves to be tested. - ♦ Note: The "do not" information, after the date that appears on the glove carton, is intended for Western Electric distribution only and does not apply to the Bell System Operating Companies. ♦ - 11.03 Storekeepers shall see that all gloves in their possession are returned for inspection on the dates indicated to the Western Electric Branch House or other authorized inspection agency.

 If, however, gloves are held beyond this date, they shall not be used or issued until retested.